ganeti/ganeti/doc/design-shared-storage.rst

 We consider the following use cases:

-- A virtualization cluster with FibreChannel shared storage, mapping at leaste one LUN per instance, accessible by the whole cluster.
+- A virtualization cluster with FibreChannel shared storage, mapping at least one LUN per instance, accessible by the whole cluster.
 - A virtualization cluster with instance images stored as files on an NFS server.
 - A virtualization cluster storing instance images on a Ceph volume.